 Millennials have a strong belief in the connection between inclusive cultures and innovation.
 According to diversity in the workplace statistics, 74% of millennial employees feel that their organization is more innovative when it fosters a culture of inclusion.
 Furthermore, nearly half of the millennials consider diversity and inclusion an important factor when evaluating potential employers.
 This sentiment emphasizes the growing importance among younger workers for diverse and inclusive work environments.

-As more than 50% of responders do not feel the beneficial impact, the reason might lie in their experiences of harassment.
-More than 60% of Gen Zs and around 50% of millennials have encountered microaggressions in the past year.
+As more than 50% of responders did not feel the beneficial impact, the reason might lie in their experiences of harassment.
+More than 60% of Gen Zs and around 50% of millennials encountered microaggressions in the past year.
 Reports of inappropriate emails, unwanted physical contact, and exclusionary behavior were prevalent.
-Despite high reporting rates, many believe their employers’ responses were ineffective, particularly among women, non-binary, and LGBT+ groups.
+Despite high reporting rates, many believed their employers’ responses were ineffective, particularly among women, non-binary, and LGBT+ groups.

 In the United States, the view on diversity initiatives is mostly positive among racial groups.
 A 2023 survey highlighted that a significant 78% of black-employed adults see the push for increased DEI in the workplace as positive.
 Contrastingly, less than half of White employed adults, at 47%, share this viewpoint.
 Hispanic and Asia workers have 65% and 72%, respectively.